A unifying view of contrastive learning, importance sampling, and bridge sampling for energy-based models: Related importance sampling (IS) estimators

 We call it as {\bf MIS} estimator.
 Note that this estimator can be rewritten as

-where the expression separates into two components, one involving ${\y_n}$ and the other ${\x_m}$, similarly to the bridge sampling estimator.
+where the expression separates into two components (i.e., just divided in two disjoint parts), one involving ${\y_n}$ and the other ${\x_m}$, similarly to the bridge sampling estimator.
 However, in the bridge sampling, the estimator is given by the ratio of two sums.
 It is possible here to construct an alternative estimator that more closely mirrors that structure.
 Indeed, {\it estimating} also the constant value $N+M$ in Eq. \eqref{MIX-1}, i.e.,

 since we assume that $q$ is normalized (i.e., $\int_{\mathcal{Y}}q(\y) d\y=1$), by using the previous IS arguments,

 Replacing \eqref{NMeq} into Eq. \eqref{MIX-1},

 and replacing inside the expression of the mixture $q_{\texttt{mix}}(\y)= \alpha_1 \post(\y)+\alpha_2 q(\y)$, we obtain the iterative procedure:\footnote{Note that the two $\widehat{Z}_t$ terms that should appear in the numerators cancel each other out, as in the bridge sampling expression.}